 Your taste buds will be well and truly satisfied in either country.
 Fresh seafood, fragrant olive oil and spicy chorizo are the staples of both countries’ cuisine.
 And let’s not forget the wine and tapas.

 Safety is one of the most pressing concerns of solo travellers.
-Therefore, it will come as good news that Portugal has been ranked as the third safest country in the world.
+Therefore, it will come as good news that Portugal has been ranked as one of the safest countries in the world.
 Spain ranks in the top 10% of the safest countries in the world.

 Spain vs Portugal.
-Which country is right for you as a solo traveller?
+Which Country is Right for You as a Solo Traveller?

 Portugal tends to have a more laid-back vibe and is one of the cheapest countries in Europe (although it may cost you more to fly there).
 Although not as budget-friendly as Portugal, Spain is relatively affordable as a Western European solo traveller destination.

 Portugal is a relatively small country, making travel more manageable if you only have a few weeks to spare.
 However, Spain has a better travel infrastructure and more to offer in the way of historic sites and artistic accomplishments (one of the things that Spain is known for is its canon of artistic achievements).

 Both Spain and Portugal are wonderful solo travel destinations that you can explore independently.
 However, if you prefer, you can visit the main hubs on a group tour.

-Solo travel in Portugal: Best places to visit
+Solo Travel in Portugal: Best Places to Visit

 By Linn of Brainy Backpackers